-Research on how we deliver healthcare has rapidly expanded in recent years.
-With nearly 1.7 million individuals diagnosed with cancer each year in the United States and the rising costs of care, cancer programs face considerable challenges to providing high-quality care for patients with cancer.
-Healthcare delivery for these patients is complex, because anticancer treatment often involves multimodal interventions, numerous providers, different care settings, and multiple transitions in care.
-Projected oncology workforce shortages also hamper efforts to improve cancer healthcare delivery.
-In response to evolving cancer health services research, the National Cancer Institute Community Oncology Research Program (NCORP) developed CCDR as "a multidisciplinary science that seeks to improve clinical outcomes and patient well-being by intervening on patient, clinician, and organizational factors that influence care delivery."
-Importantly, CCDR focuses on developing new and generalizable knowledge about the effectiveness, acceptability, cost, optimal delivery mode, active ingredients, and causal mechanisms that influence outcomes and affect the value of cancer care across diverse settings and populations.
-As described in a recent commentary by Geiger et al., under NCORP, CCDR has evolved to address a diverse range of research topics, study designs, patient populations, and outcomes.
+R esearch on how we deliver healthcare has rapidly expanded in recent years.
+With nearly 1.7 million individuals diagnosed with cancer each year in the United States and the rising costs of care, cancer programs face considerable challenges to providing high-quality care for patients with cancer.^{1,2} Healthcare delivery for these patients is complex, because anticancer treatment often involves multimodal interventions, numerous providers, different care settings, and multiple transitions in care.3-5 Projected oncology workforce shortages also hamper efforts to improve cancer healthcare delivery.6 In response to evolving cancer health services research, the National Cancer Institute Community Oncology Research Program (NCORP) developed CCDR as "a multidisciplinary science that seeks to improve clinical outcomes and patient well-being by intervening on patient, clinician, and Given the complexity of care coordination involved with cancer treatment, it is not surprising that lack of care coordination is identified as one of the challenges patients and families experience during their cancer care journey.

+organizational factors that influence care delivery."7Importantly, CCDR focuses on developing new and generalizable knowledge about the effectiveness, acceptability, cost, optimal delivery mode, active ingredients, and causal mechanisms that influence outcomes and affect the value of cancer care across diverse settings and populations.4 As described in a recent commentary by Geiger et al.,8 under NCORP, CCDR has evolved to address a diverse range of research topics, study designs, patient populations, and outcomes.